2009 Hamilton Tiger-Cats season

-The 2009 Hamilton Tiger-Cats season was the 52nd season for the team in the Canadian Football League and their 60th overall.
+The 2009 Hamilton Tiger-Cats season was the 52nd season for the team in the Canadian Football League (CFL) and their 60th overall.
 The Tiger-Cats finished the season in second place in the East Division with a 9–9 record and qualified for the Grey Cup playoffs for the first time since 2004.

 Off-season

 CFL draft

 The 2009 CFL draft took place on May 2, 2009.
 The Tiger-Cats selected tackle Simeon Rottier from the University of Alberta first overall.
 They originally also had the third overall pick as well but traded that to the BC Lions for sixth and thirteenth overall picks so the Lions could select their desired player, Jamall Lee.